whiteinge/eseth/resume.rst

 Hobbies
 =======

-My leisure time is usually spent swimming or running, reading about typography, or trying to avoid YASD in NetHack.
-The Web is also my hobby.
-I spend time every day to keep abreast of the latest techniques and developments.
+My leisure time is usually spent playing with the kids, swimming, reading about category theory, or trying to avoid YASD in NetHack.

-I am President of the Ogden Area Linux User Group, and active with the Utah Open Source Foundation and the Utah Python User Group.
+I spent six years as the President of the Ogden Area Linux User Group and two years as Co-President of the Utah Python User Group.
+I have presented at conferences and user groups over sixty times around the country on topics ranging from Linux and Linux utilities, to Python and JavaScript, to Salt, and more.